carstoid/A4578/content/pages/exercises/01_mapping-data.md

 DATA SOURCES:
 To begin, we will use data compiled by the Esri Data and Maps group.
 LAUNCH ARCMAP:
 Open Arcmap by clicking through the “Start menu > ArcGIS > ArcMap.”
-If you are prompted to choose an ArcMap project to open, you can either chose a New Blank Map or click Cancel to dismiss the initial dialogue box.
+If you are prompted to choose an ArcMap project to open, you can either chose a New Blank Map or click Cancel to dismiss the initial dialog box.

 The project file is effectively a space for analysis and composition of various GIS data layers.
 Conceptually, it is useful to remember that the “project” file is not the “map,” nor does it contain the data used within the project.
 Rather, within the project file, data sets can be layered, analyzed, created, and edited.
 Multiple projects may reference or include a single dataset without duplicating the data.
 As a result, changes made to a dataset in one ArcMap project are reflected in the other projects linking to it.

 Take a moment to familiarize yourself with the ArcMap interface.
 At a minimum, you should see the Standard Toolbar and the Tools Toolbar docked at the top of the interface.
 If you do not see them, you can access your toolbars by right-clicking in the toolbar area of the interface or by clicking through “Windows > Toolbars.”
 (You can dock a floating toolbar by dragging and dropping it in the toolbar areas on the top, bottom, or sides of the interface.)